Samuel Adamson: Stage

 His one-woman play Some Kind of Bliss was performed by Lucy Briers at the National Theatre in 2006 and then at the Trafalgar Studios in 2007.
 He also wrote Fish and Company for the National Youth Theatre and Soho Theatre.
 In 2005 he contributed to the 24-Hour Plays at the Old Vic and in 2007 to A Chain Play at the Almeida Theatre.

 All About My Mother, his stage adaptation of Pedro Almodóvar's film Todo sobre mi madre, was produced to great acclaim at the Old Vic in 2007, starring Lesley Manville and Diana Rigg.
-It was later staged by the Melbourne Theatre Company.
-It was performed at the Odeon Theatre, Norwood, in Adelaide in 2011.
+It was later staged by the Melbourne Theatre Company and was performed at the Odeon Theatre, Norwood, in Adelaide in 2011.

+In September 2020, a Finnish National Theatre titled Kaikki äidistäni was staged in Helsinki, starring Janne Reinikainen as Agrado.

 His play Mrs Affleck, inspired by Ibsen's Little Eyolf, opened at the Cottesloe Theatre in January 2009, directed by Marianne Elliott and starring Claire Skinner.
 His adaptation of Truman Capote's Breakfast at Tiffany's, starring Anna Friel and directed by Sean Mathias, opened at the Theatre Royal Haymarket, London in September 2009.
 A Quiet Island was due to open at the Almeida in 2009, directed by Indhu Rubasingham, but was postponed owing to a clash of commitments.

 His play Frank and Ferdinand, an interpretation of the story of the Pied Piper, was part of the National Theatre Connections Festival in 2011, and was performed by young amateur companies all over Britain.
 Also in 2011, Adamson wrote a short play for the production Decade, commissioned by Rupert Goold for his company Headlong, performed at St Katharine Docks and directed by Goold.

 In collaboration with trumpeter Alison Balsom Adamson devised Gabriel, a play using the music of The Fairy Queen and other pieces by Henry Purcell, staged as part of the 2013 summer season at Shakespeare's Globe.
 The play was directed by Dominic Dromgoole and the cast included Alison Balsom, Sam Cox, and Jessie Buckley.
 He then worked with American singer Tori Amos on the musical The Light Princess, based on the George MacDonald story The Light Princess, staged at the National Theatre in 2013.